hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 ![fit-fig03](./fit-fig03.png)

-To display in more convenient way one can use the additional `yscale` and `ylim` arguments.
+One can use the additional `yscale`, `ylim` and other `Plots` keyword arguments to change how the results are displayed.

 ```julia
 # plot C1, C2 in log scale